bitlap/intellij-sbt-dependency-analyzer/README.md

 ## How to start

-- Must put `addDependencyTreePlugin` into `plugins.sbt` file.
+To use this plugin, it is necessary to ensure that the following preparations are in place:

+- In the `project/plugins.sbt` file, there is a statement `addDependencyTreePlugin`.
+If not, please add it.
+- The plugin needs to execute `organization` to obtain the current module `organization`.
+For multi-module projects, the default is to take the last result of the `organization` command as the `groupId`.
+Therefore, the root module must have set `organization`.

-- If both the Gradle and SBT plugins are enabled in the environment, two analysis buttons will appear.
+**NOTE:** **If both the Gradle and SBT plugins are enabled in the environment, two analysis buttons will appear.
 Please try the latter one.
-(Generally speaking)
+(Generally speaking)**
-- The plugin currently has no depth limit, pay attention to memory if the project is particularly large and contains too many dependencies.
-- The plugin needs to execute `organization` to obtain the current module `organization`.
-  - For multi-module projects, the default is to take the last result of the `organization` command as the groupId.
-Therefore, the root module must have set `organization`

 **Entry point one**